AVDataStudio/patient_readmission_prediction/README.md

 - _**Categorical Encoding**_ Converted remaining text columns to numbers using two strategies:
     - Label Encoding (Binary): Applied to columns with only 2 categories — gender (Male=0, Female=1), change (No=0, Ch=1), diabetesMed (No=0, Yes=1)
     - One Hot Encoding: Applied to nominal columns with 3+ categories and no natural order — race (6 categories), diag_1_group, diag_2_group, diag_3_group (9 categories each).Each category became its own 0/1 column.
+# Notebook 3
+## Machine Learning Model
+- The dataset has a **class imbalance**, only 11.2% of patients were readmitted; Used class_weight='balanced' to force the model to pay equal attention to both classes.
+- The data was split 80/20 into training and test sets.
+Statification implemented for good fit
+### Models Built:
+    - Logistic Regression  Baseline model: ROC-AUC: 0.649 — above random baseline (0.5), Recall for readmissions: 53% — finds half of actual cases, Precision for readmissions: 17% — high false alarm rate
+    - Random Forest  More powerful model: ROC-AUC: 0.654 — above random baseline (0.5), Recall for readmissions: 1% — predicts all as not readmitted, Precision for readmissions: 59% — high false alarm rate| Accuracy-89% misleading
+    - XGBoost  Best performing model:
+    - SHAP Analysis  Model explainability
+ - Note:High accuracy ≠ good model for imbalanced data.
 # Addl Information
 ## Project Date
 03-11-2026